 - Six credits of foreign languages

 In addition to required coursework, political science majors have the opportunity to focus on a specific are of politics by taking 21 credits of upper-level political science courses.

 For students completing the B.A. in political science with a legal studies concentration, a more specific set of electives must be taken, in addition to a more specific set of courses for general education credit.
 Please consult the curriculum requirement sheet for the legal studies concentration.

-In order to encourage the practical application of a student's course-based knowledge and promote workplace readiness, political science students are strongly encouraged to must complete an internship for six or more academic credits.
-If a student is unable to undertake an internship while at Edinboro, they may take six additional credits in political sciences courses in order to deepen their knowledge of politics.
+In order to encourage the practical application of a student's course-based knowledge and promote workplace readiness, political science students are strongly encouraged to complete an internship for academic credit.
+A student may earn up to 15 academic credit for a department-approved internship experience.

 For more information on internships, click here.